Help Center

 Once you’ve added the Attributer code to your website (and maybe even added the hidden fields to your forms), you may be expecting the ‘Getting Started’ screen to go away and to start seeing some data in the Attributer interface at app.attributer.io.
 You may also be expecting to be able to build some charts and dashboards.

-That isn’t how Attributer works through.
+That isn’t how Attributer works, though.

 When a visitor lands on your site, Attributer looks at a bunch of technical information about how that visitor got there (same things as tools like Google Analytics look at) and uses it to determine where the visitor originated from.